Describe Counted Canvas Needlepoint to me

 And if you want more reading on counted canvas needlepoint stitches … may I suggest Carole Lake’s two education books: Twisty Stitches (I bought both of them) and they are available at https://stitchplay.com.

 Excellent step by step colored photos for each leg of the stitches covered.
-I’m going to close today on this update … please look at the page … talking about counted canvas work which will be posted later today.
+I’m closing e today on this update … please look at the page … I’ll post further on counted canvas work later today.

 I am thankful for you!
 Thanks for hanging with me 🙂 Until the next time…Smile 🙂 Be happy!